Sunmisola1234/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-C - Arrays, Pointers and Strings
+C - Pointers, arrays and strings